wacncontent/CustomizeTool/output/articles/application-gateway/application-gateway-create-gateway.md

 ## Before you begin

 1. Install the latest version of the Azure PowerShell cmdlets by using the Web Platform Installer.
 You can download and install the latest version from the **Windows PowerShell** section of the [Downloads page](/downloads/).
+2. If you have an existing virtual network, either select an existing empty subnet or create a new subnet in your existing virtual network solely for use by the application gateway.
+You cannot deploy the application gateway to a different virtual network than the resources you intend to deploy behind the application gateway.
-2. Verify that you have a working virtual network with a valid subnet.
+3. Verify that you have a working virtual network with a valid subnet.
 Make sure that no virtual machines or cloud deployments are using the subnet.
 The application gateway must be by itself in a virtual network subnet.
 3. The servers that you will configure to use the application gateway must exist or have their endpoints created either in the virtual network or with a public IP/VIP assigned.

 ## What is required to create an application gateway?